Myanmar’s military, ethnic armed groups agree to China-mediated truce

 The United Nations says it fears thousands of people have been displaced by the fighting with some fleeing across the border into China.

-Myanmar has been plunged into crisis after the military removed the government of elected leader Aung San Suu Kyi in February 2021.
-Within months, the military’s lethal crackdown on nonviolent protests had sparked an armed uprising that has since grown to an unprecedented scale.
+Myanmar was plunged into crisis after the military seized power prompting mass protests and a nationwide ciivl disobedience movement.
+The military’s lethal crackdown sparked an armed uprising that has since grown to an unprecedented scale.

-According to the Assistance Association for Political Prisoners (AAPP), which has been monitoring the crackdown, more than 25,730 people have been arrested for opposing the coup, and almost 20,000 are still in detention.
+According to the Assistance Association for Political Prisoners (AAPP), which has been monitoring the crackdown, some 4,341 civilians have been killed, and almost 20,000 held in prison for opposing the coup.